jbakse/site_builder/content/pixels/index.md

 ### Video Memory

 Modern video pipelines are fairly complicated, but at a basic level they work something like this: The red, green, and blue brightness values of every pixel on a display are stored in memory.
-This data is usually stored on the video card's VRAM, but might also be stored in the computer's main RAM.
-The video hardware repeatedly runs through this data, pixel by pixel, and sends it to the display over a display interface like DVI or HDMI.
+This data is usually stored on the video card's VRAM.
+In simpler systems without dedicated VRAM this data is stored in the computer's main RAM.
+Once per refresh, the video hardware repeatedly reads through this data, pixel by pixel, and sends it to the display over a display interface like DVI or HDMI.
 Hardware in the display receives this data and updates the brightness of each pixel as needed.
 When you change the values in the RAM, a new picture appears on the screen.

 ::: .callout